Dave Bonebrake; Program Director

 Dave is the program director at CASA of Washington County and has been so for thirteen consecutive years.
 He has built a career around helping the children and youth in his community.
 CASA is just one of the many organizations Dave has worked with to help children.
 The experiences he has had in this field have contributed towards his continued passion and motivation to help children, that have been abused or neglected.

 Alicia began with CASA as an advocate in the Fall of 2015.
-After nearly two years of serving as an advocate, she became a Volunteer Coordinator in October of 2017, as well as taking over the Sibling Connections Program.
-Alicia has her associates’s degree in Psychology, and is currently finishing up her bachelors degree in Child Studies.
-After graduation, Alicia plans to attend Salisbury University to complete her master’s degree in Social Work.
+After closing her first case as an advocate, she became a Volunteer Coordinator in October of 2016.
+Alicia has her associates’s degree in Psychology, and will graduate with her Bachelor’s Degree in Early Childhood Education in the Spring of 2019.
+Alicia plans to attend Walden University, starting in 2019 to complete her Master’s Degree in Social Work, working towards her career goal of becoming a play therapist.
+Alicia is a Nationally Registered Emergency Medical Technician (NREMT), and enjoys volunteering at Antietam Fire Company in Hagerstown, MD.